-- 1. Remember that standards of professionalism are the same online as in any other circumstance. - 2.
-Do not share or post information or photos gained through the nurse-patient relationship. - 3.
-Maintain professional boundaries in the use of electronic media.
-Online contact with patients blurs this boundary. - 4.
-Do not make disparaging remarks about patients, employers, co-workers, faculty/staff, or other students even if they are not identified. - 5.
-Do not take photos or videos of patients on personal devices, including cell phones. - 6.
-Promptly report a breach of confidentiality or privacy.
+- 1. remember that standards of professionalism are the same online as in any other circumstance. - 2. not share or post information or photos gained through the nurse-patient relationship. - 3. maintain professional boundaries in the use of electronic media.
+Students must refrain from online contact with patients, clinical facility staff, and faculty. - 4. not make disparaging remarks about patients, employers, co-workers, faculty/staff LSUA, or other students even if they are not identified. - 5. not take photos or videos of patients on personal devices including cell phones. - 6. promptly report a breach of confidentiality or privacy.